 As a part of Candi’s Quilt Challenge of the month, we were asked to make a tutorial on the block that we made for last month’s challenge.
 My block from last month’s challenge is called Homeward Bound.

-Candi’s challenge called for 12 inch blocks, but I think if I ever make a quilt with this block, I will want it to be a 16 inch block.
-The tutorial will be fore the 12 inch block, but I will leave links to the templates for the 16 inch block at the end of this tutorial.
+Candi’s challenge called for 12-inch blocks, but I think if I ever make a quilt with this block, I will want it to be a 16-inch block.
+The tutorial will be for the 12-inch block, but I will leave links to the templates for the 16-inch block at the end of this tutorial.
+First, you will want to print out one “Home Base Block” template (you only need one of these), one page with four “Straight Geese Block” templates (you will need all four of these), and two pages with two “Corner Geese Block” templates (you will need all four of these).
+That leaves you with 9 total templates, plus some extra Home Base Block Templates for future blocks.

 Cut out the nine blocks along the outer line.